sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/grAma-dvijAH.md

 to transition to Indian villages soon and prepare;
 and support them in doing so.
 dvija-s have been the **backbone of Hindu civilization**;
-it is by their power and obstinacy that Gods, sages and ancestors continue to be honored (even by the wider society) in India.
+it is by their power and obstinacy that Gods, sages and ancestors continue to be adored (even by the wider society) in India.
 They brought beauty and harmony of the highest order, and can continue to do so.

 By dvija-s we not only mean **brAhmaNa-s, kShatriya-s, vaishya-s**;